Women in the American Revolution: Other civilian activities

 Women were asked to put their homes into public service for the quartering of American soldiers.

 Women helped the Patriot cause through organizations such as the Ladies Association in Philadelphia.
 The women of Philadelphia collected funds to assist in the war effort, which Martha Washington then took directly to her husband, General George Washington.
 Other states subsequently followed the example set by founders Esther de Berdt Reed (wife of the Pennsylvania governor, Joseph Reed) and Sarah Franklin Bache (daughter of Benjamin Franklin).
 In 1780, the colonies raised over $300,000 through these female-run organizations.

-Mercy Otis Warren wrote scathing satirical plays that damaged the reputations of local British officials such as Governor Thomas Hutchinson and attorney general Jonathan Sewall.
+Mercy Otis Warren wrote scathing satirical plays that damaged the reputations of local Crown officials such as Governor Thomas Hutchinson and attorney general Jonathan Sewall.
 Poet Hannah Griffitts wrote verses urging Pennsylvania women to boycott British goods.
 Both women published their work anonymously.

 The Revolution created food shortages and drove up prices.
 Women were among the food rioters who conducted over 30 raids on storehouses between 1776 and 1779, seizing goods from merchants they considered unreasonable.
 In Boston, a group of women marched down to a warehouse where a merchant was holding coffee that he refused to sell.
 They accosted the owner, forced him to turn over his keys to the warehouse, and confiscated the coffee.